Local homogeneity and dimensions of measures: Applications

+It follows from \cite[\S 2]{EckmannJarvenpaaJarvenpaa2000} that $\por_k(\mu,x) \le \tfrac12$ for $\mu$-almost all $x \in \R^d$.
 We remark that a more precise name for the porosity just defined would be lower porosity, to distinguish this notion from the upper porosity of sets and measures, see e.g.\ \cite{MeraMoranPreissZajicek2003, Suomala2008}.